rohithreddydepa/SplineInterpolation/README.md

 - Place your original degraded video as `data/input/original_video.mp4` before running.
 - Outputs are auto-saved into `data/output/` and `results/`.
 - Large files are excluded from GitHub by `.gitignore`.
+- **Note:** In this project, the original video was not low-quality.
+Therefore, a `degrade.py` script was used to artificially downgrade a normal video (by reducing frame rate and audio quality).
+You can use `degrade.py` similarly on any video to create degraded input for testing purposes.

 ---